Harper goes 0 for 2 against Yankees’ Tanaka

 FRANKLIN’S FAREWELL

 Longtime minor league manager and coach Tony Franklin is retiring after spring training, ending a run of 48 years in pro baseball that includes the past 13 with the Yankees.
 “I enjoyed every minute,” Franklin said.
-Among his assignments with the Yankees were managing Double-A Trenton and rookie-league Pulaski, and rehab coach at the Tampa minor league complex.
+Among his assignments with the Yankees were managing Double-A Trenton and rookie-league Pulaski.
+He was also rehab coach at the Tampa minor league complex.

 TRAINER’S ROOM

 Phillies OF Odubel Herrera (hamstring) and 2B Cesar Hernandez both had five plate appearances in a minor league game.
-Hernanez will play in Thursday’s game against Pittsburgh, while Herrera will DH Saturday against Houston.
-Kapler said “a realistic scenario for us is to have both of those guys on our opening-day roster ready to go, fully healthy, timing where it needs to be.”
+Hernandez will play Thursday against Pittsburgh, and Herrera will be the DH on Saturday against Houston.
+“A realistic scenario for us is to have both of those guys on our opening day roster ready to go, fully healthy, timing where it needs to be,” Kapler said.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports